abhio9vt/Behavioral-Cloning/README.md

 # Behavioral-Cloning

 ## Project Overview:
 In this project deep neural network is used to clone human behavior and drive the car around tracks in a simulator.
 For training, the car was driven in a simulator and left, right and center camera images were recorded, with the steering angles.
 This data was then split into training and validation set and used to train the neural network.
-The model was tested on two tracks and considered succesful if the car doesn't leave the driving area.
+The model was tested on two tracks and considered successful if the car doesn't leave the driving area.

 ## Implementation: